 Community Energy Strategy

 In 2019, Oakville Town Council unanimously voted to declare a climate emergency.
 In doing so, they recognized the important role communities play in fulfilling Canada’s Paris Climate Agreement commitment.
-The town has since joined hundreds of communities across Canada, representing approximately 60 per cent of the country’s population, to develop a community energy planning process.
+The town has since joined hundreds of communities across Canada to develop a community energy planning process.

 Oakville's Community Energy Strategy (pdf) directly supports Council’s climate emergency declaration by providing clear and achievable goals to significantly lower community greenhouse gas emissions and improve our overall energy efficiency while strengthening the local economy.